faris-k/DimeNet-Periodic/README.md

 This work was supported by funding from the Undergraduate Research Opportunities Program at the University of Utah.
 Please note that this is very much a work in progress.

 ## Usage
 Run `data_parsing.py` first to create parsed datasets from the Matbench benchmark datasets.
+I suggest parsing only the smaller Matbench datasets first.
 Then run `train.py`.
+Training may be a little slow, since DimeNet creates fairly large graph representations of data.
+I suggest keeping batch size small (16 or less) to avoid CUDA memory issues.

 ### Possible Compatibility Issues
 On some systems, there may be incompatibilities between PyTorch Geometric and [Pymatgen](https://github.com/materialsproject/pymatgen) installed to the same environment.
 At least, this was the case with my testing system.
 To get around this, I suggest create two separate environments: